Late night hosts didn't shy away from addressing the Boston Marathon bombings, with Craig Ferguson asking blunty, "Is anybody else sick of this s---?"

 Jimmy Kimmel and Boston's own Conan O'Brien also expressed their sorrow Monday, a night when Jay Leno, David Letterman, Jimmy Fallon, Jon Stewart and Stephen Colbert were all off.

 O'Brien, who grew up in Boston's neighboring Brookline and attended Harvard University across the Charles River in Cambridge, noted his close ties to the city.

 "Boston's my hometown.
 It's where I grew up.
 It's where my family lives.
 So I wanted to take a moment to say, that like everyone here, my thoughts and prayers are with the people of Boston and everybody who's been affected by this absolutely senseless act," he said on TBS' "Conan."

-"That said, it is our job to do a show and we're gonna try to entertain you the very best we can.
+"That said, it is out job to do a show and we're gonna try to entertain you, the very best we can.
 Which, given our track record, gives you people a 20 percent chance of having a good show tonight."

 Story continues after the video:

 On ABC's "Jimmy Kimmel Live," Kimmel similarly transitioned from sadness to self-deprecation.

 "Well, it was a terrible day.
 Very bad things happened today for no good reason, and our thoughts are with the people of Boston and everyone who is suffering as a result of the bombings at the marathon.
 It's a disgusting thing.
 I don't understand it.
 But my job is to make you laugh and so I will try to do that -- and, I will probably fail.
 I'm failing already."